Triple Higgs Boson Production with Two Heavy Scalars at the LHC via a Simplified Approach: Introduction

 \section{Introduction}

-Multi-Higgs boson production processes at colliders, such as the CERN Large Hadron Collider (LHC), can provide further insight into the electroweak and scalar sectors of the standard model (SM), going beyond the information harnessed by the discovery~\cite{ATLAS:2012yve,CMS:2012qbp} of the Higgs boson~\cite{Higgs:1964pj,Englert:1964et,Guralnik:1964eu} itself.
+Multi-Higgs boson production processes at colliders, such as the CERN Large Hadron Collider (LHC), can provide further insight into the electroweak and scalar sectors of the standard model (SM), going beyond the information harnessed by studying single Higgs production alone ~\cite{ATLAS:2012yve,CMS:2012qbp,Higgs:1964pj,Englert:1964et,Guralnik:1964eu}.
 The two primary multi-Higgs boson production processes, pair production and triple production, can be used within the SM to yield a consistency check of the triple and quartic self-interactions, respectively, verifying the ``standard'' shape of the Higgs boson's ($h_1$) potential,